 First, once the concurrency rate forces ε to be set to 1.0 given some r value, ε has reached its maximum value and as such cannot compensate for the increasing false positive rate by moving to a higher value.
 Therefore, once concurrency forces ε to be set to 1.0 to achieve r, the approach can no longer compensate for the higher FP rates caused by even further increases in concurrency.
 Second, as concurrency increases to greater levels, components remain active for greater portions of time.
 But, since at that point all active components are effectively always at $u_a = 1.0$, problems of reachability may occur if the components never become inactive.
-An implementation of our approach based on version-consistency [17] would address this problem, by bringing a new version of the component on line to service the new top-level transactions, while the old component gradually transitions to an inactive state.
+An implementation of our approach based on version-consistency [16] would address this problem, by bringing a new version of the component on line to service the new top-level transactions, while the old component gradually transitions to an inactive state.
 That said, we have never been able to recreate such an extreme scenario in EDS, using real user loads or even the highly extreme simulated cases.
+While our current implementation is based on tranquility, which simply buffers events, there is nothing fundamentally different from applying the version-consistency model of adaptation that does not have such limitations.